What Is DriverUpdate?

 DriverUpdate seems to be a useful tool that claims it can help you find the latest updates for your drivers and download and install them automatically.
 But in reality, this software does more than that.
-It is believed to be one of those rogue programs that nog only asks you to purchase it’s full version, but also it may download more utilities and other tools plus it may fill up your PC with various advertisements and undesired scans with detections.
+It is believed to be one of those rogue programs that not only asks you to purchase its full version, but also downloads more utilities which may fill up your PC with various advertisements.
+The program may also trigger undesired scans with detections.
 If you have DriverUpdate and want to remove it from your computer, we suggest that you read this article thoroughly.

 Image Source: PCMag

 |Short Description||Displays automated scans for drivers and pretends that your drivers are outdated so that you can buy it’s full version.|

 |Symptoms||Your computer may start to experience slowdowns in performance and you may begin to see different ads on your web browsers.|

 |Distribution Method||Bundled downloads.
 Web pages which may advertise it.|

 See If Your System Has Been Affected by malware

 Similar to other suspicious programs of it’s type, Driver Update may be slithered onto your computer as a result of being bundled to the installer of a third-party app.
 Some websites who offer free software often change the setups of those programs as a form of aggressively pushing apps, like Driver Update on victim computers.
 The setups may include an installation step to add Driver Update as a free extra to your current installation but often these steps tend to be well-hidden within the “Advanced” or “Custom” installation options.
 The installation step may appear like the image underneath shows: